KhalidAYADI75/P5-TesterFonctionnaliteJava/README.md

-The version release/V1.0.0 is the version that contains the following :
+The release/V1.0.0 is the release that contains the following :
 - Bug Fix of unit tests
 - Bug Fix of integration tests
 - Implementation of the functionality : 30 mns free parking